The book is an insightful journey into the contemporary understanding of the human brain and how scientists are trying to replicate it.

 - Old (premammalian brain) is addicted to pleasures (food and sex), neocortex in mammals allows us to control the primitive desires.
 Dopamine and Serotonin play a role in the feeling of pleasure.

 - Amygdala controls “fear” (flight or fight decisions) – on detecting danger, it causes a sudden rise of blood pressure, heart rate and respiration rate.

 - Feeling happens in both old and new brain while thinking happens only in new brain (“neocortex”).

-- Ability of neocortex to master signals of fear from Amygdala plays a role in confidence, organizational skills and ability to influence others.
+- The ability of neocortex to master signals of fear from Amygdala plays a role in confidence, organizational skills and ability to influence others.

 - Creativity – A key aspect of creativity is finding metaphors which neocortex is good at.
 Learning new patterns from different fields, help in learning more metaphors, making the brain more creative.

-- Love – Phenylethylamine (PEA) causes the feeling of “love” (high energy level, focused attention and craving to be with someone), oxytocin encourages long term bonding (monogamous relations), prairie vole are monogamous because of oxytocin receptors while montane vole engage in short term relations because of lack of them.
+- Love – Phenylethylamine (PEA) causes the feeling of “love” (high energy level, focused attention and craving to be with someone), oxytocin encourages long-term bonding (monogamous relations), prairie vole is monogamous because of oxytocin receptors while montane vole engages in short-term relations because of lack of them.

 The biologically inspired digital neocortex